0xPolygonMiden/miden-base/docs/architecture/state.md

 As described in the [accounts section](accounts.md##account-storage-modes), there are two types of accounts:

-* Public accounts where all account data is stored onchain.
+* Public accounts where all account data is stored on-chain.
-* Private accounts where only the hashes of accounts are stored onchain.
+* Private accounts where only the hashes of accounts are stored on-chain.

 Private accounts significantly reduce the storage overhead for nodes.
 A private account contributes only $40$ bytes to the global state ($8$ bytes account ID + $32$ bytes account hash).
 Or, said another way, 1 billion private accounts takes up only $40$ GB of state.

 !!! warning
      Losing the state of a private account means loss of funds in a similar manner as a loss of a private key - as the user won't be able to execute transactions.
 This problem can be mitigated by storing encrypted account state in the cloud or backing it up somewhere else.
 Unlike storing private keys in the cloud, this does not compromise privacy or account security.

-     In the future we hope to enable encrypted accounts where the account data is stored onchain but in an encrypted format.
+     In the future we hope to enable encrypted accounts where the account data is stored on-chain but in an encrypted format.
 This is especially interesting for shared accounts like advanced multi-sig wallets.

 ### Note database